biocompute-objects/BCO_Documentation/README.md

     * [Base BioCompute Type base_type_BioCompute.json](base_type_BioCompute.json)

 ### Citation
+This standard was originaly prepared by [The BioCompute Object working group](/BCO_Spec_V1.2.md#biocompute-object-consortium-members-bcoc) during preparation for the [2017 HTS Computational Standards for Regulatory Sciences Workshop](https://hive.biochemistry.gwu.edu/htscsrs/workshop_2017).

 To reference the BCO standards, please use the following citation inclusive of the DOI: